Xilinx/Vitis-AI/model_zoo/README.md

 ### Model Index

-- Computation in the table are counted as FLOPs
+- Computation OPS in the table are counted as FLOPs
+- Float & Quantized Accuracy unless otherwise specified, the default refers to top1 or top1/top5
 - Supported Tasks
     - [Classification](#Classification)
     - [Detection](#Detection)